lapinek/platform-scripting/README.md

 1. Import the API that allows for using the Action Interface and executing callbacks.
 2. The client-side portion can be defined directly in the body of `Decision node script for authentication trees` script.
 Provide a multiline definition of the client-side script to be executed in the user's browser.

-    Client-side Script Notes:

-    * The form is NOT self-submitting.
-    * The input for the client-side data needs to be referenced directly.
-    * There is no automatically provided `submit()` function.

     ```javascript
     var script = document.createElement('script'); // A